eid-privacy/eid-privacy.github.io/_posts/2025-10-14-comparing-implemented-zk-systems.markdown

 ## A note on prover's scalability

 In most public sector digital identity proposals, credentials are required to be signed using ECDSA.
-This implies the use of very specific mathematical constructs that can be very costly to emulate in arithmetic used by SNARK constructions.
+This implies the use of specific mathematical constructs that can be very costly to emulate in arithmetic used by proof systems relying on arithmetic circuits.

-This means: just because *prover scalability* has a green *yes* in a table does not mean it is practically feasible to use such system for zero-knowledge presentation of ECDSA signed credentials.
+This means: just because *prover scalability* has a green *yes* in a table does not imply it is practically feasible to use such system for zero-knowledge presentation of ECDSA signed credentials.
 Some publications use clever constructions to make these computations more efficient: ZKAttest[^2], and Crescent[^3] that uses Spartan[^4] with the Tom-256 curve presented in ZKAttest.

+TODO: what does Longfellow do to manage that ?

 # Breakdown of the relevant categories